 Yes.
-Please see the HOME & NHTF attachments to this Action Plan for SC Housing's NHTF Rehabilitation Standards, which is an attachment to the Small Rental Development Program guidelines.
+Please see the HOME & HTF attachments to this Action Plan for SC Housing's HTF Rehabilitation Standards, which are attached in the 2025 Small Rental Development Program Manual.
 Note that rehab policies were initially submitted with the 2020 Annual Action Plan and approved by HUD.